The most common archaeological feature on the Irish landscape is the Rath also called the Ring Fort.

 There is a good example of a multivallate rath in Donard Demesne East.
 And at Kilbaylet Lower there are two raths very close together.

 The rath or ringfort should not be confused with the hillfort e.g Brusselstown Hill Fort.
 Raths were mainly constructed from 500 to 1100AD as farmsteads with limited protection.
 Hillforts were built in the late Bronze Age for defence purposes on hill top sites.
+Some hillforts may have had a ritual components in some parts of Ireland.

 The Stationery Office Dublin 1997: Archaeological Inventory of Co.
 Wicklow